lorispuchol/malloc/README.md

 1024 = Maximum size of a small block (subject: `m` bytes)

 We need to manage 3 zones of memory allocation:
-- Tiny zone: for allocations of size <= 128 bytes
+- Tiny zone: for allocations of size > 0 and <= 128 bytes
 - Small zone: for allocations of size > 128 bytes and <= 1024 bytes
 - Large zone: for allocations of size > 1024 bytes